 Knowing the Path, Walking the Path

-Our goal at Mandarin Blueprint has always been to help you know the path.
+Our goal at Mandarin Blueprint has always been to help you see the path.
 It’s PREP for a journey, not the journey itself.

-“Sooner or later you’re going to realize, just as I did, that there’s a difference between knowing the path and walking the path.” ― Morpheus
+“Sooner or later, you’re going to realize that there’s a difference between knowing the path and walking the path.” ― Morpheus

-We know you can win the metagame, and we’ll always do our best to provide encouraging words and through technologies, but you wake up in the morning it’s ultimately your responsibility to answer the question: “How do I keep showing up?”
-Still, we’re happy to help, so hit us up at [email protected] if you’re feeling stuck on the path.
+We know you can win the metagame, and we’ll always do our best to provide encouraging words.
+But when you wake up in the morning, it’s ultimately your responsibility to answer the question: “How do I keep showing up?”
+Still, we’re happy to help, so hit us up at firstname.lastname@example.org if you’re feeling stuck on the path.